reeveci/plugin-webui/README.md

-# Reeve CI / CD - Web UI plugin
+# Reeve CI / CD - Web UI Plugin

 This is a [Reeve](https://github.com/reeveci/reeve) plugin that provides an admin web interface.